uoenoplab/xo/ceph/setup_ceph.md

 cluster.shutdown()
 ```
 ## Configure Rados Gateway
-Configure Rados Gateway to enable S3 access from web clients.
+Configure Rados Gateway on the gateway host to enable S3 access from web clients.
 SSH into the machine where the gateway is installed.
 ```bash
 mkdir -p /var/lib/ceph/radosgw/ceph-rgw.`hostname -s`
 ```